DanlanChen/DanlanChen.github.io/_posts/2016-10-12-training-CNN-error-handling.md

    OverflowError: Range exceeds valid bounds

-   you need to check if your input image matches the input setting if keras,
+   you need to check if your input image matches the input setting in keras,

    try this at the top of your code: